scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

         point=beijing, base_point=paris)

-Using the Riemannian exponential and logarithm instead of the linear addition and substraction, allows to generalize many learning algorithms to manifolds.
-We presented their use on the sphere; yet, :code:`geomstats` provides their implementation for over 15 different manifolds in its :code:`geometry` module.
+Using the exponential and logarithm maps instead of the linear addition and substraction, allows to generalize many learning algorithms to manifolds.
+We emphasize that these operations depend on the "Riemannian metric" chosen for a given manifold.
+The metric defines the notion of geodesic and distance between points on the manifold.
+We could have chosen a different metric on the sphere, that would have changed the distance between the points: with a different metric, the "sphere" could, for example, look like an ellipsoid.

+We presented the use on the exponential and logarithm maps on the sphere; yet, :code:`geomstats` provides their implementation for over 15 different manifolds in its :code:`geometry` module, with different Riemannian metrics.
 The next tutorials show more involved examples of learning algorithms on manifold, that rely on these elementary operations.

 Tutorial: Classification of SPD matrices
 ----------------------------------------